jonathancraddock/mootparadox_grav/pages/02.hiking/coledale-round/item.md

 ### Barrow and Outerside

 It's saying something - that the most complex piece of navigation throughout the entire day was getting through Braithwaite village onto the path to Barrow!
 But really, this says even more about how easy it is to follow the rest of the route.
-The following worked for me; click here to see a satellite view in Picasa.

 The walk up Barrow offers some fantastic views back to the Northern Fells, and particularly towards Derwent Water.
 In the image on the left below, the green fields looked amazing.
 Catbells would be off to the right.